MicrosoftDocs/Advertising-docs/BingAds/bingads-12/customer-billing-service/addinsertionorder.md

   - php
   - python
 ---
+> [!IMPORTANT]
+> This Bing Ads API Version 12 preview documentation is subject to change.
 # AddInsertionOrder Service Operation - Customer Billing

-> [!IMPORTANT]
-> This v12 preview documentation is subject to change.

 Adds an insertion order to the specified account.

 ## <a name="request"></a>Request Elements